 The most important rule to keep in the back of your head is that waiting for an aluguer is basically the same as waiting for a hitch, depending on the time of day.
 In the early morning, it’s easier to catch a targeted aluguer.
 After the morning hours, the aluguer traffic becomes more irregular and it starts making sense to hitchhike.
-There is usually one aluguer vehicle that returns from smaller places to the bigger ones in the afternoon between 4 ‘o clock and sunset.
+There is usually one aluguer vehicle that returns from smaller places to the bigger ones between 16:00 and sunset.
 After sunset there is almost no traffic unless there’s a ferry/flight still arriving .

 Which vehicles are hitchable?

 The more expensive-looking the vehicle, the bigger the chance it is free of charge.
 This applies to almost anywhere in the world.

 I don’t have any hitchhiking experience, will I be OK?

 Even if you have zero experience with hitchhiking, it might really pay off time-wise to finally make the leap and lift that thumb.
 As long as you keep to the ask, clarify, and humbly accept/politely decline rule, you should be fine.
 You should be more than fine!
 Riding with locals who are just on their commute is always a very memorable experience you’ll take home.

 What do the first two letters mean on a license plate?

 I’m so glad you noticed!
 The first two letters of a license plate indicate the island where the vehicle’s registration and/or import island.
 I figured this out myself, so I might be completely wrong on this.
 But yeah, it’s a pattern.
 The two-letter abbreviations are as followed:

 - ST = Santiago

 - SV = São Vicente